hitokiri-mata/katacoda-courses/kubernetes-applications/r-shiny/step3.md

 `minikube service shiny-wordcloud`

-This same application for can also be seen in your browser from the "Shiny Wordcloud" tab above the command line area or from this link: https://[[HOST_SUBDOMAIN]]-31112-[[KATACODA_HOST]].environments.katacoda.com/
+This application can also be seen in your browser from the "Shiny Wordcloud" tab above the command line area or from this link: https://[[HOST_SUBDOMAIN]]-31112-[[KATACODA_HOST]].environments.katacoda.com/.